Skip to main content

 Jed

 Pixley’s group is interested in the theoretical description of a broad class of quantum many body systems and quantum phase transitions using a combination of numerical techniques and analytic methods.
-To learn more about our ongoing work see research and publications.
-Profiles on: Google Scholar and the arXiv.

 Karin Rabe